SoK-Vul4C/SoK/README.md

 2. Execute the exploit according to the commands in `README.txt` under the CVE directory.
 You need to replace `/path/to/compile/source` with the `source` path generated in step 1, and replace `$FILE` with the exploit path.

-We will automate Vul4C's repair and testing in the future.
+We will automate Vul4C's testing process in the future.

 To reproduce the experiment, you can use the following command to startup on a selected repair tool and benchmark.

 ```
 python3 Framework/vul4c.py --tool "VulnFix" --software "jasper" --CVEID "CVE-2016-10248"
 ```

 You can find the results in the folder `vul4c-result`,and the folder where the results will be stored will be named ` $tool_$CVEID_$timestamp`

+Other experimental tools could be found at docker repository `vul4c`.

 <!-- ## 5.
 Results -->